8th Annual CAM™ & Red Sands Event

 - Lea S. Denny

+Grief can be complex.
 This is not done over a few days, it takes continued space to cope with the loss, heartache, confusion, shock, and disbelief.
-Grief is complex.
 It can be connected to losing a person in your life or to losing something that you are missing in your life or community.
 Grief can't always be easily identified and can be disenfranchised, anticipatory, and unresolved.
 The symptoms of grief and loss can look like:

 There may even be unseen parts of your grief that you hide from others and yourself.